20-30 Bourke Street,

 The church group known as the Revival Centre bought the theater in 1980 and then it was sold again in the late-1980’s and since 1987 it operated as the Metro nightclub.

 In late-2007, the theatre was bought by the operators of the Palace Entertainment Complex previously located in St. Kilda.
-They have undertaken major renovations to restore many of the building’s original period features.
-The theatre has reverted back to the name Palace Theatre, which it has been known as twice before in it long history.
-The Palace Theatre is currently operating as a live music concert venue.
+They undertook major renovations to restore many of the building’s original period features.
+The theatre reverted back to the name Palace Theatre, which it has been known as twice before in it long history.
+The Palace Theatre operated as a live music concert venue until it was closed in 2014.
+Plans for demolition were refused, and the possibility is now to be converted into retail use.

 Just login to your account and subscribe to this theater